Definitely-not-AWS-Workshops/workshop-1-blog/content/_index.md

 Those participating in this workshop are expected to have the following:
 - AWS, GitHub, and Terraform Cloud accounts.
-- Familiar with AWS infrastructure and services.
+- Familiar with AWS CLI and services.
 - Basic understanding of [Terraform](https://www.terraform.io/).
 - Basic understanding of [Github Actions](https://docs.github.com/en/actions).
 - Basic understanding of [Docker](https://www.docker.com/).
+- Basic understanding of shell and git commands
-- Have your own domain name.
+- Your own domain name.

 We would focus more on technical decisions and hands-on steps, this workshop thus would not serve as an exhaustive introduction to AWS and Terraform.